coursera-dl/coursera-dl/.github/ISSUE_TEMPLATE.md

 * coursera-dl version:

 ### Steps to reproduce
-Tell us how to reproduce this issue.
-Please provide us the course name, and the specific information if possible.
+Tell us how to reproduce this issue, please don't forget to include enough information so that you can help us help you:

+* Is the problem happening with the latest version of the script?
+* Do you have all the recommended versions of the modules?
+See them in the file `requirements.txt`.
+* What is the course that you are trying to access?
+* What is the precise command line that you are using (don't forget to obfuscate your username and password, but leave all other information untouched).
+* What are the precise messages that you get?
+Please, use the `--debug` option before posting the messages as a bug report.
+Please, copy and paste them.
+Don't reword/paraphrase the messages.

 ### Expected behaviour
 Tell us what should happen.